rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

     - CreateNamespace=true
 ```

-as we can check this ArgoApplication will use as source the repository forked in the Gitea server, will use the **gpg-project** that enforces the GPG signature verification and it's using the targetRevision sign_commits.
+as we can check, this ArgoApplication will use as source the repository forked in the Gitea server, will use the **gpg-project** that enforces the GPG signature verification, and is using the targetRevision sign_commits.

 We apply this Argo Application directly to our ArgoCD instance: